 Growing up in Alberta, Canada, Bill Flett became accustomed to handling cattle at a young age, and building his muscles while working on a farm.
 He had been a calf-roper in and around the Calgary area, and was known to participate in rodeos with regularity.

 This extracurricular activity of his took place well throughout his 11 years in the NHL and two-and-a-half in the WHA – much to the chagrin of management for the five teams Flett had played for.
 But this passion of Flett’s is what garnered him the colorful nickname of “Cowboy”.
-Many (including Flett himself) believed that if he had not become a professional hockey player, he would have certainly become a full-time participant in rodeos and a full-time cowbody.
+Many (including Flett himself) believed that if he had not become a professional hockey player, he would have certainly become a full-time participant in rodeos and a full-time cowboy.

-Flett’s physical appearance certainly gave him a rugged, almost “Wild West” sort of look to him.
-Clean shaven for his early seasons in the league, by the time he became a full-time Flyer he was one of the first and few players in hockey to sport a full grown beard.
+Flett’s physical appearance certainly gave him a rugged, almost “Wild West” sort of look about him.
+Clean shaven for his early seasons in the league, by the time he became a full-time Flyer he was one of the first and few players in hockey to sport a full-grown beard.
 These days such a big deal is made out of playoff beards, but Flett wore his year-round and it would squash most any playoff beard that is seen today.
 He also played helmetless for his entire career, which gave fans and television a complete view of his long locks and grizzly mug.
 All of this only added to his “Cowboy” persona.

 During 10 of Flett’s 11 NHL seasons he scored no more than 26 goals in a year.
 Those 26 came during his rookie campaign of 1967-68 when he was an original member of the expansion Los Angeles Kings.
 Flett was never a superb skater or playmaker, but he could wire a puck on net with the best of them.
 There was one year, however, where Flett seemed to do it all.
 A year when he far exceeded those first 26 tallies.